Gardening Calories Burned Calculator

 How many calories does gardening burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 138 calories during 30 minutes of gardening.
-This is based on a MET value of 3.8.
+A person weighing 160 lbs (73 kg) burns approximately 145 calories during 30 minutes of gardening.
+This is based on a MET value of 3.8 for gardening.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of gardening?

-The MET (Metabolic Equivalent of Task) value for gardening is 3.8.
+The default MET (Metabolic Equivalent of Task) value for gardening is 3.8, while the selected training style uses MET 3.8.
 This means gardening burns 3.8 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is gardening good for weight loss?